EliRavitz/find-the-treasure-frontend/README.md

 This bug will be fixed later.
 Therefore, in the meantime, to ensure smooth operation, it is recommended to use the website via a computer.

-3. Because I built this game in stages while learning (I built the client side before I knew how the server side works and how to connect the client to the server).
-So there are some small points that are not built in the best way and I didn't change them because it required too much work and time.
-So if you don't see it then everything is fine but if you have seen it then you will know why :)

 Game instructions:

 Game admin